ngermeau/8bits-cpu/readme.md

 # Todo

-- [ ] write a correct readme (supported instructions etc...)
 - [ ] change asm program to include symbol
 - [ ] refactor for more clarity of code
 - [ ] asm output filename = entry output filename
-- [ ] asm allow multiple file as parameters
 - [ ] remove global var
-- [ ] remove empty lines check everywhere and put it during loading of file
+- [x] remove empty lines check everywhere and put it during loading of file
 - [ ] seriously loading file sucks, better way of doing this
+- [ ] use typedef for struct
 - [x] write your own assembly compiler
 - [x] let a program be passed in parameter
 - [x] add quick expanation for next cycle or exit